ValeMel/stylegan/README.md

 . keeping network topology fix and changing input image resolution at training stage instead to hold layered control of features

-. normalization

-. taking new quality metrics: Perceptual Path Length, PPL, rather than Precision & Recall, enabling smoother interpolations
+. taking new quality metrics: Perceptual Path Length, PPL, rather than Precision & Recall and normalizing less in turn.
+This enables smoother interpolations and eliminates droplet artifact which resulted probably from disconnection between feature mapping and AdaIN instance normalization

 . faster training